Edit a JFrog CLI Server Configuration

 When to Use

-Use jf config edit when you need to update one or more fields in an existing server configuration — for example, rotating an access token or updating a URL after a domain change.
+Use jf config edit when you need to update 1 or more fields in an existing server configuration, including rotating an access token or updating a URL after a domain change.
 It works in both interactive terminal sessions and non-interactive environments (CI/CD, scripts) when combined with --interactive=false and the relevant flags.

 Use jf config add --overwrite instead when you want to fully replace an existing configuration entry from scratch rather than patch specific fields.